bmcsoftware/vscode-ispw/ispw/README.md

 This extension enables key features from BMC Compuware's ISPW product that will allow users to integrate their ISPW, Git, and Visual Studio Code development processes.

-With the ISPW Visual Studio Code extension, you can load source from your Git repository into ISPW and also perform generate and build operations.
-The extension works by sending requests from Visual Studio Code to your Topaz Workbench CLI installation which connects to ISPW on the mainframe.
+With the ISPW Visual Studio Code extension, you can load source from your Git repository into ISPW and also perform generate, generate with parms and build operations.
+The extension works by sending requests from Visual Studio Code to your Topaz Workbench CLI installation and to Compuware Enterprise Services which connects to ISPW on the mainframe.

 ## Requirements

 - Visual Studio Code version 1.52.0 or higher
 - ISPW mainframe version 18.02 license and credentials
 - A local Topaz Workbench CLI installation version 20.06.01 or higher
+- A running instance of Compuware Enterprise Services (CES) version 20.13.02 or higher
 - A local folder containing mainframe source code

 ## Extension Settings